Sreebhargavibalijaa/MCP_UFMR/README.md

-# UFM Pneumonia Diagnosis MCP Tool
+# UFM Pneumonia Diagnosis MCP Tool #MIT Hackathon

 This project is a Claude-compatible **MCP (Model Context Protocol)** server for federated diagnosis using chest X-rays, patient vitals, and clinical reports.